juxuanu/cpupower-governors/README.md

 ## Persistance

-If you'd like to make the governor of your choice persistant across reboots, `systemctl enable cpupower.service`.
+If you would like to define a governor on boot, check `cpupower` manual.